-Getting involved in university events, such as the International Orientation or the main FedUni Orientation Week Social Program is a great way to make some new friends and begin to feel more settled.
+Getting involved in university events, such as the FedUni Orientation Week Social Program is a great way to make some new friends and begin to feel more settled.

-If you're feeling unsettled, homesick or unsure of the decision you've made, come and speak with the International Student Support Staff in U Building at Mt Helen Campus or in 3N 102 at Gippsland Campus.
+If you're feeling unsettled, homesick or unsure of the decision you've made, come and speak with the Multicultural Student Services staff in U Building at Mt Helen Campus, ground floor Building 902 at Berwick, or at Student Connect at Gippsland Campus.